 When the general warning of a possible Japanese attack was sent to overseas commands on November 27, the Philippine command did not receive it.
 The reason why this happened is not known and several reasons for this can be given.
 Ten days before the attack on Pearl Harbor, the reconnaissance pilots reported that Japanese transports were milling around in a large circle in the South China Sea.

-It is known that the tanks took part in an alert that was scheduled for November 30.
+The tanks also took part in an alert that was scheduled for November 30.
 What was learned during this alert was that moving the tanks to their assigned positions at night was a disaster.
 In particular, the 194th’s position was among drums of 100-octane fuel and the entire bomb reserve for the airfield below Watch Hill.
-The next day the tanks were ordered to Clark Field to guard against Japanese paratroopers, but the 194th’s position was moved to an area between the two runways still in front of Watch Hill.
+The next day the tanks were ordered to Clark Field to guard against Japanese paratroopers, but the 194th’s position was moved to an area between the two runways still below Watch Hill.
 From this time on, two tank crew members remained with each tank at all times and were fed from food trucks.

 It was the men manning the radios in the 192nd Tank Battalion’s communications tent who were the first to learn of the Japanese attack on Pearl Harbor on the morning of December 8.
 Major Ted Wickord, the 192nd’s commanding officer, Gen. James Weaver, Major Ernest Miller, and Capt.
 Richard Kadel, 17th Ordnance, read the messages of the attack.
 Miller left the tent and informed his officers of the attack.
 He also ordered his officers to have the half-tracks join the tanks at Clark Field.
 Their job was to engage Japanese paratroopers.
 All the members of the tank and half-track crews were ordered to the north end of Clark Field.
 HQ Company remained behind in their bivouac.

-Around 8:00 A.M., the planes of the Army Air Corps took off and filled the sky the entire morning.
-At noon the planes landed and were lined up in a straight line near the pilot’s mess hall so it would be easier for the ground crews to refuel them.
-While the planes were being worked on, the pilots went to lunch.
+Around 8:00 A.M., the planes of the Army Air Corps took off and filled the sky.
+No matter what direction they looked American planes could be seen.
+At noon, the planes landed and lined up – near the pilots’ mess hall – in a straight line to be refueled.
+While the planes were being serviced, the pilots went to lunch.
+The members of the tank crews received their lunches from the battalion’s food trucks.

 D Company found the bridge they were supposed to cross had been destroyed and abandoned their tanks.
 The company commander had them disable the tanks, but he hoped they would be recovered, but they were captured and put into use by the Japanese.
 One tank commander found a crossing and – at gunpoint – got his driver to take the tank across the river.
 The tank commander received the Silver Star.